ebzzry/ebzzry.github.io/en/fkd/emacs-scheme.md

 <a name="overview"></a>Overview
 -------------------------------

-Editing Racket code with Emacs has traditionally been done by rudimentary modes that lacked flexibility.
+Editing Scheme code with Emacs has traditionally been done by rudimentary modes that lacked flexibility.
 They were able to evaluate current definitions, last definitions, and entire buffers, for the most part.
-Unfortunately, that didn’t suffice with the way Racket dealt with things.
+Unfortunately, that didn’t suffice with the way Scheme dealt with things.
 A more intelligent way of handling code, was needed.

 Fortunately, there is [Geiser](http://www.nongnu.org/geiser/).
 There are other major modes that try to do what Geiser does, but I became most comfortable with what Geiser offered.
 Some similar libraries can co-exist with Geiser, too.
 I tried those, but it became too complex, for me.
 I wound up just using Geiser.
-Also, as a semi-related note, I’m using Emacs to edit Racket code because I don’t know of any other editor that does it so well.
-I don’t use DrRacket, except when I need to use its nice GUI debugger.
+Also, as a semi-related note, I’m using Emacs to edit Scheme code because I don’t know of any other editor that does it so well.

 <a name="installation"></a>Installation